Category: Individual rights

 The most fundamental political question is this: Do we rightfully own ourselves, or do others rightfully have jurisdiction over us?

-To ask that question is to answer it.
+To ask that question is, I believe, to answer it.

 America is the only country in the history of the world founded explicitly and principally upon the concept of individual rights.